-The company's projected profit (or contribution to surplus) is a small part of the premium.
-The reasonableness of the projected profit may depend on the company's current surplus level and other factors.
+The insurer's projected profit (or contribution to surplus) is a small part of the premium.
+The reasonableness of the projected profit may depend on the insurer's current surplus level and other factors.

-Federal law requires health insurance companies to have a medical loss ratio (MLR) of at least 80%.
-This means that your insurance company must spend at least 80% of your premium dollars on medical care and activities that improve the quality of care.
-If your insurance company spends less than 80% on medical care and quality improvement then the company must give you money back in the form of a rebate.
+Federal law requires health insurers to have a medical loss ratio (MLR) of at least 80%.
+This means that your insurer must spend at least 80% of your premium dollars on medical care and activities that improve the quality of care.
+If your insurer spends less than 80% on medical care and quality improvement, then the insurer must give you money back in the form of a rebate.
 A medical loss ratio of 80% indicates that the insurer is using the remaining 20 cents of each premium dollar for administrative costs and profits.
 The Department does not approve rates in this market that appear likely to result in an MLR of less than 80%.